9 Italian Desserts Not to Miss While in Italy

 5. Granita

 Aside from gelato, granita is the best way to cool down during the heat of a Sicilian summer.
-Made with water, sugar, and fruit or nuts, it’s slowly frozen and stirred continuously, resulting in a consistency somewhere in between the creaminess of gelato and the granularity of sorbet.
-In past centuries, it was made with the snow that fell on Mount Etna and derives from the Arab sherbet made with rose water.
-Nowadays, you can find dozens of flavors, but the most traditional ones are almond, pistachio, coffee, and lemon.
+Made with water, sugar, and fruit or nuts, it’s slowly frozen and stirred continuously, resulting in a consistency somewhere between the creaminess of gelato and the granularity of sorbet.
+In past centuries, it was made with the snow that fell on Mount Etna and derives from the Iranian drink sharbat, made with rose water.
+You’ll find dozens of flavors, but the most traditional ones are almond, pistachio, coffee, and lemon.
 Sicilians start their day by dunking a brioche into granita for breakfast, but it can be eaten throughout the day.

 A circular serving of Bonet on rectangular white plate, garnished with sliced strawberry and yellow sauce